 The Box Hill Miniature Steam Railway Society, is a group of Miniature Steam Railway enthusiasts, whose founding members joined forces to build and maintain a dual gauge ( 5 and 7 1/4 inch) Miniature Railway.
-The one and a quarter kilometer of track, winds its way through a picturesque, landscaped area of Elgar Park, on the corner of Belmore and Elgar Roads, Box Hill, Victoria, Australia.
+The one and a quarter kilometer of track, winds its way through a picturesque, landscaped area of Elgar Park, on the corner of Belmore and Elgar Roads, Mont Albert North, Victoria, Australia.

 The Society was formed in October 1981 and work on the site commenced in March 1983.
 By September 1983 the Mayor of Box Hill was able to open the Clubroom and Engine Shed.
 By October 1985 sufficient track had been laid and site works completed to enable the railway to be opened for Public running.